 We’ve got cause for applause!
 In 2020, Minnesota Opera selected Shelter to provide architecture and design services for renovation of the Lab Theater in Minneapolis.

 Situated next door to the Opera’s North Loop neighborhood headquarters, the Lab debuted in 1988, used by the Guthrie Theater to develop new work and present smaller productions until 2006.
 Since then, the space has housed theater, music, dance, cabaret, fashion and burlesque performances by a variety of emerging and established artists.
-That’s a role that Minnesota Opera, which bought the venue last year, wants to see continue.
+That’s a role that Minnesota Opera, which bought the venue in 2019, wants to see continue.